jonathanleahy/folder-bundler/README.md

 go run ./src /path/to/my/project
 ```

 The program will create a file named `project_collated.md` containing the processed contents of the `/path/to/my/project` directory.
+If `project_collated.md` already exists, it will be renamed to `project_collated.md.bak`.

 ## Configuration